Common Locale Data Repository

 The Common Locale Data Repository (CLDR) is a project of the Unicode Consortium to provide locale data in XML format for use in computer applications.
 CLDR contains locale-specific information that an operating system will typically provide to applications.

 CLDR is written in the Locale Data Markup Language (LDML).

 CLDR is maintained by a technical committee which includes employees from IBM, Apple, Google, Microsoft, and some government-based organizations.
-The committee is chaired by John Emmons, of IBM; Mark Davis, of Google, is vice-chair.
+The committee is chaired by Mark Davis of Google; Annemarie Apple of Google is vice-chair.

 Details

 Among the types of data that CLDR includes are the following: